 Lately I’ve been drawn to visit abandoned and derelict places.
 Structures that have been neglected, rejected, and abused.
-As a result, it’s opened up a greater capacity within me to look deeper into what I hide from, avoid, and label as dark or unwanted.
-These shadowy and neglected places exist within all of us, their stories waiting to be heard and acknowledged.
+As a result, it has opened up a greater capacity within me to look deeper into what I hide from, what I avoid, and label as dark or unwanted.
+These shadowy and neglected places exist within all of us with their stories waiting to be heard and acknowledged.

 Humans are masters of coming up ways to bypass and cover up that which is painful and difficult to experience.
 In doing so, we move further away from healing.
 By not wanting to look at what is painful, ugly, or distorted, we not only shut ourselves out, but also put up walls for letting others in.

 A shaman moves through the veils of darkness, and uses it for medicine.
 It is through the lower world that she finds her entrance into the middle and upper realms.
 In fact, the word shaman comes from a tribe in Siberia and means “the one who sees in the dark”.

 To be fully present in the experience of being human, to be really here, is to open up to feeling it ALL – your pain, your sadness, your loneliness, your rejected places.
 Visit these shadowy structures and let them speak.
 Allow the full depth of feeling these places, without trying to cover anything up.
 The truth is that the shadow is not going anywhere until you dance with it.

 In shamanism there is a practice called soul retrieval that looks into those shadowy places we have shut down, and goes in for a visit.
 Soul retrieval has been around for thousands of years.